These are my nighttime musings, to be taken with a grain of salt.

 - fear of meaninglessness or being irrational

-When developing the introverted shadow function, be careful not to interrupt the process prematurely by rushing to use the conscious extroverted function, which will create a "miscarriage" in the birth of the introverted function.
-Time limits don't exist in this realm.
+When developing the introverted shadow function, be careful not to interrupt the process by prematurely using the conscious extroverted function, which will create a "miscarriage" in the birth of the introverted function.
+Things must mature, and come to fruition at the right time.

 When shadow function is extraverted (Te, Fe, Ne, Se): It's not about you anymore.
-Be a little outcome dependent.
-There are time constraints.
+Be impersonal.
+Be outcome dependent.
+Time moves fast.

 The glamours (illusory beliefs):